guoyu07/bus-app/README.md

 **Feature #1:** "Near Me" - returns bus stops near you within 5km from the coordinates retrieved from `navigator.geolocation`

-**Feature #2.** "Road NameSearch" - returns bus stops based on the road/place specified
+**Feature #2.** "Road Name Search" - returns bus stops based on the road/place specified